MemuGG64/SimpleNotes-GTK/README.md

 📦 Option 1: Flatpak.

-The most recommended way to install SimpleNotes-GTK on any Linux distribution (Ubuntu, Fedora, Arch, SteamOS).
 Download the `simplenotes.flatpak` from the [latest Release](https://github.com/MemuGG64/SimpleNotes_GTK/releases).

 Install it by double-clicking the file or using the terminal: